What is Digital Literacy? And Why It Matters

 digital literacy helps you reduce the noise

 Technology has become the basis for how we learn, work and participate in our society.
-It strengthens their ability to critically think about what we see online.
-It helps navigate the wealth of good and bad information with when making decisions about our health, family, and work.
-Most importantly, digital literacy has become a pillar for a healthy civil society and essential to building strong, inclusive democracies in the face of escalating challenges such as online surveillance, censorship, and disinformation,.
+In this context, digital literacy strengthens our ability to critically think about what we see online.
+It helps navigate information when making decisions about our health, family, and work.
+Most importantly, digital literacy has become a pillar for a healthy civil society and essential to building strong, inclusive democracies in the face of escalating digital threats, such as online surveillance, censorship, and disinformation.

 What Exactly Is Digital Literacy?